analytiq-hub/sigagent.github.io/physics/susskind_statistical_mechanics.md

 * The foundations of statistical mechanics are mathematical, not intuitive.
 You throw away intuition.
 You plug in the formulas.
 All great physicists, Susskind says, were very good at it.
 They loved thermodynamics - why - it's fun, and full of surprises.
 Einstein was a grand master, so was Feynman, and so is Susskind... maybe!
 * Calculate the pressure on the wall given all molecules have mass $$m$$ and velocity $$v$$: we get $$\frac{1}{2}mv^2 = \frac{3}{2}T$$
 * We can compute the pressure on the wall, from the velocity, if we assume the particles are equally distributed, and the direction of particles is isotropic - which at this point we assume we don't know for sure.
 Force is rate of change of momentum, we can calculate that.
 Pressure is force per area, we can calculate that too.
+  * You can do it yourself, and it will work if the molecules are independent
+  * But we want to assume there are collisions between molecules.
+We want a model that does not depend on the super simplified model of an ideal gas.
+* The rules of statistical mechanics are very general.
+You can calculate the expression of pressure in terms of other variables very generally.
+* We would like to calculate the pressure $$p$$ as a function of temperature $$T$$, volume $$V$$, the number of molecules $$N$$.
+* We need principles, and work out the pressure of an ideal gas, not using intuition, but using foundations.

 * Express entropy $$E$$ using the partition function